micvbang/blog.vbang.dk/_posts/2024-09-10-seb-tiger-style-read-path.md

 For the second time we're learning that data serialization and unnecessary memory operations have a _major_ impact on performance.
 By changing the user-facing interface to match the format that Seb wants the data to be in internally, we've removed a lot of work and with it a lot of allocations and memcopying.
 By using simple tools and comparatively small refactorings, we're seeing a _massive_ 3.67x payoff in performance.
 Awesome!

-Yet again I'll end my post by tipping my hat giving a big THANK YOU to [Jorak Dirk Greef](https://x.com/jorandirkgreef) at TigerBeetle and [Dominik Tarnov](https://x.com/DominikTornow) at Resonate for sharing all of their knowledge and helping to light a fire in the systems software community!
+Yet again I'll end my post by tipping my hat giving a big THANK YOU to [Joran Dirk Greef](https://x.com/jorandirkgreef) at TigerBeetle and [Dominik Tornow](https://x.com/DominikTornow) at Resonate for sharing all of their knowledge and helping to light a fire in the systems software community!

 ## Footnotes